xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Obtain the smallest (linear) interval that shares both arguments as multiplicative factors.
 Applies to the current scale if not arguments are given.

 ### length(*scale = $$*)
-Return the number of intervals in the scale.
+Return the number of intervals in the scale, the length of a string or the size of a basis.

 ### linear(*interval*)
 Convert interval to linear representation.
 Formatting information of logarithmic quantities is lost.